lucawen/select2cascade/README.md

 - Lodash

 TODO:
-Create a descent documentation and examples
+- Create a descent documentation and examples
-Expand options and customizations
+- Expand options and customizations
-Remove dependences (Utilization of jquery and lodash)
+- Remove dependences (Utilization of jquery and lodash)
+- Webpack